International Institute for Strategic Studies

-Overview

-The current director-general and chief executive is John Chipman.
-Sir Michael Howard, the British military historian, founded the institute together with the British Labour MP Denis Healey (Defence Secretary, 1964–1970 and Chancellor, 1974–1979) and University of Oxford academic Alastair Francis Buchan.

-Based in London, the IISS is both a private company limited by guarantee in UK law and a registered charity.

 Research

 The institute has worked with governments, defence ministries and global organisations such as NATO.

+Advisory services

+The IISS provides ‘strategic advice and political risk analysis to government and commercial clients’.

 Publications

 In 2011 the institute published the FARC files—documents captured from the Revolutionary Armed Forces of Colombia that shed light on the movement's inner workings.

 The 2017 Global Go To Think Tank Index ranked the Shangri-La Dialogue as the best Think tank conference worldwide.